isaac-w-dev/saev/CONTRIBUTING.md

 `saev` is research code.
 PRs that fix bugs, add datasets, or improve docs are welcome.
-Large architectural rewrites: please open a discussion first.”
+Large architectural rewrites: please open a discussion first.

 ## 2. TL;DR